KohakuBlueleaf/8051-dino-game/ppc5.md

 * Some Additional utilities (for random number/debugging) are defined in `src/utils.h`.
 * Beside the global var which is only used in `testlcd.c`, all the shared global var are in the `src/static_globals.h`
 * Both dino game and testlcd share same Makefile but have different target, check README or typescript for more information.
+* `set_state` is for debugging, which can indicate the current running code.

 #### Part1, Peripheral devices